MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 These outcomes, insights, and best practices are described in the Workplace Analytics documentation.
 As you browse this documentation, bear in mind the differences that are described in [Different functionality](#different-functionality).

 > [!Note]
 > As you use the Viva insights app, you can provide feedback about the app to Microsoft.
-To learn how, see [How can I send feedback to Microsoft about the Insights app?](#q2-how-can-i-send-feedback-to-microsoft-about-the-insights-app)
+To learn how, see Q2 in the following section, [How can I send feedback to Microsoft about the Insights app?](#q2-how-can-i-send-feedback-to-microsoft-about-the-insights-app)

 ## Frequently asked questions